-House Bill No. 591, introduced by Representative Wilder, amends existing laws regarding the sale of adjudicated property and the termination of tax lien certificates.
+House Bill No. 591, introduced by Representative Wilder, amends existing laws regarding the sale of adjudicated property and the termination of tax lien certificates in Louisiana.
 The bill allows the governing authority of a political subdivision to sell adjudicated property at public sale to the highest bidder without the requirement of setting a minimum bid or conducting an appraisal.
-This provides an alternative to the current law, which mandates a minimum bid that covers statutory impositions, governmental liens, and sale costs.
-The bill also extends the requirement for payment of costs associated with the termination of tax lien certificates to include those for adjudicated property.
+This provides an alternative to the current requirement that mandates a minimum bid equal to the total amount of statutory impositions, governmental liens, and costs of sale.

 HB591 Engrossed: 47:2202(A)(1), 47:2247(A)